MrGallo/classroom-examples/exercises.md

 1. Create a list of marks.
 Read in the list of marks (user input) with a while loop.
 The user should enter `-1` to stop asking for marks.
 Don't add this to the list.
 2. Validate the input using `try-catch-else` to handle the possiblity of the user inputting an invalid integer.
 3. Using a `for-loop`, add up all the marks.
 Print out the average mark.
+4. What happens when the first input from the user is `-1`?
+Fix this problem.

 # Solutions
 ## Functions 1 Solution